-6.4 Work with Git source control
+5.3 Work with Git source control

-This tutorial explains the basics of Git source control in Keil Studio Cloud using the CMSIS Blinky example available for the NXP FRDM-K32L3A6 board.
+This tutorial explains the basics of Git source control in Keil[®] Studio Cloud using the CMSIS Blinky example available for the NXP FRDM-K32L3A6 board.
 Note that the details provided are relevant for Mbed projects too.

 Start by configuring your project for source control to be able to publish and share your changes.
-Then, learn how to:
+Then, learn how to carry out the following tasks:

-- Create a working branch.
+- Create a working branch

-- Review code changes in the Source Control view.
+- Review code changes in the Source Control view

-- Stage, commit, and push your changes.
+- Stage, commit, and push your changes

-• Merge your changes into the main branch.
+- Merge your changes into the main branch

-6.4.1 Configure your project for source control
+5.3.1 Configure your project for source control

-There are various ways of working with source control in Keil Studio Cloud.
+There are various ways of working with source control in Keil® Studio Cloud.